Youssouf Mulumbu

 Born in Kinshasa, Zaire, but growing up in France, Mulumbu represented France at various youth levels, before making his international debut in 2008 aged 21.
 He shortly withdrew from the national team citing a "lack of professionalism" in 2009.
 He returned in 2012, and helped the team finish in third place during the 2015 Africa Cup of Nations.

+Early life

+Mulumbu was born in Kinshasa, Zaire, to parents born in Léopoldville, Belgian Congo, in the late 1950s.

+He moved to France in the late 1980s with his family, and grew up in the town of Épinay-sous-Sénart, a suburb of Paris.
+He acquired French nationality on 10 April 2001, through the collective effect of his parents' naturalization.

 Club career

 Paris Saint-Germain

-Mulumbu moved to France from Zaire at young age with his family, and grew up in the town of Épinay-sous-Sénart, a suburb of Paris.
-He began playing for the Paris Saint-Germain Academy at age 13.
+Mulumbu began playing for the Paris Saint-Germain Academy at age 13.
 On 22 October 2006, he made his Ligue 1 debut under head coach Guy Lacombe, at 19 years and 10 months in a match against Auxerre.
 He signed his first professional contract with Paris Saint-Germain on 13 November 2006.

 During the 2007–08 season, he was on loan at Amiens in Ligue 2, scoring once in 29 appearances.